RakhithJK/dbeaver-dbeaver-wiki/New-Table-creation.md

 ## Columns
 1. Click on **Create New Column**.
+In the **Edit Attribute** window, customize the settings of a column.

 ![](images/tutorial_images/5_ColumnEdit.png)

-2. In the **Edit Attribute** window, customize the settings of a column in a database table.

-3. Adjust the following settings as needed:
+2. Adjust the following settings as needed:
 * Name
 * Data type
 * Length